uoa-compsci399-2025-s1/capstone-project-2025-s1-team-7/README.md

 - The model-testing branch has a build of the Android application that allows developers to test different machine learning models
 - The mainWithPF branch has a build of the Android application which implements the Particle Filter.
 As of writing this README, the Particle Filter still has some issues which is why it's under a separate branch.

+## Builds of the Application
+You can find development builds [here](https://github.com/uoa-compsci399-2025-s1/capstone-project-2025-s1-team-7/releases/tag/COMPSCI-399-Final) (Android only)

 ## How to setup the application
 - Install the latest version of Android Studio
 - Clone the Repository